|

 Virtual cockpit view showing the lateral camera sight used to take a photo (as it was done in

-the real life).
+the real aircraft).
 Four cameras are available: front, left, right nose, and ventral

 belly.
 As with the IVM, a lot of work has gone into the VC in the form of improved

-canopy and windshield elements, seat, texture reworking, etc. A mist effect has been
+canopy and windscreen elements, seat, texture reworking, etc. A mist effect has been

 |